simon-lang/mars-rover-image-viewer/readme.md

 - Better error handling for bad API calls
 - Add routing (so clicking browser back/forward will navigate between tabs)
 - Server Side Persistence
-- Further bring the UI display more in line with the mockups
-- Smooth Image loading directive
+- Smooth Image loading angular directive
 - Add unit tests that actually showcase proper ui testing

 ## Known Issues

-- Date filter is one day off date on photos received. have not looked into it
+- Date filter is one day off date on photos received.
-- Possibly a development issue only, however on a few occasions I have managed to get duplicate items in the collected items which results in an angular ngDupes error being thrown. `localStorage.clear()` in console to resolve.
-Can not reliably reproduce now.
 - Not sure why font files keep getting copied to the root of this directory during development by webpack